Little House on the Prairie: The Legacy of Laura Ingalls Wilder: Synopsis

-Farmer Boy is published in 1933, and Laura and Rose continue to work together on subsequent novels, but Laura begins to assert herself more as she gains experience as a writer of children's books, something that Rose is reluctant to support.
+Farmer Boy is published in 1933, and Laura and Rose continue to work together on subsequent novels, but Laura began to assert herself more as she gains experience as a writer of children's books, something that Rose is reluctant to support.
 In many instances, Laura refuses to take Rose’s advice, such as leaving out how her sister Mary Ingalls becomes blind and is admitted to the Iowa Braille and Sight Saving School.
 Instead, Laura follows her instincts about what should be included in the story and makes the incident a defining moment in By the Shores of Silver Lake.
-Conversely, there are real-life incidents that she purposely leaves out because she thinks them unsuitable for children, such as the death of her baby brother, Fredrick, when she was just ten years old.
+Conversely, there were real-life incidents that she purposely left out because she thought they were unsuitable for children, such as the death of her baby brother, Fredrick, when she was just 10 years old.

-Drawing further upon her childhood experiences, she writes Little House on the Prairie about life on the Kansas prairie, which is published in 1935; On the Banks of Plum Creek about Walnut Grove, Minnesota (published 1937); then four books about De Smet, South Dakota: By the Shores of Silver Lake (published 1939); The Long Winter (published 1940); Little Town on the Prairie (published 1941); and the last book of the series, about entering young adulthood, These Happy Golden Years, published in 1943.
+Drawing further upon her childhood experiences, she wrote Little House on the Prairie about life on the Kansas prairie, which was published in 1935; On the Banks of Plum Creek about Walnut Grove, Minnesota (published 1937); then four books about De Smet, South Dakota: By the Shores of Silver Lake (published 1939); The Long Winter (published 1940); Little Town on the Prairie (published 1941); and the last book of the series, about entering young adulthood, These Happy Golden Years, published in 1943.

-The Little House on the Prairie book series becomes known around the world.
+The Little House on the Prairie book series has become known around the world.
 Public libraries and schools are named after Laura Ingalls Wilder.
-After World War II, General Douglas MacArthur has the Little House on the Prairie books translated for the Japanese people, so that they can better understand and appreciate American values and culture.
-In 1954, the American Library Association creates the Laura Ingalls Wilder Medal, which is awarded to outstanding authors of children's literature.
+After World War II, General Douglas MacArthur had the Little House on the Prairie books translated for the Japanese people, so that they could better understand and appreciate American values and culture.
+In 1954, the American Library Association created the Laura Ingalls Wilder Medal, which is awarded to outstanding authors of children's literature.
 Laura Ingalls Wilder, at age 87, is its first recipient.
-In 1957, Laura Ingalls Wilder, suffering from diabetes and the loss of many loved ones, passes away at age 90.
+In 1957, Laura Ingalls Wilder, suffering from diabetes and the loss of many loved ones, died at age 90.